tofazzz/quimby/README.md

 - If no options are provided, it determines the list of current jails and backup them live in .gz format via ZFS snapshot
 - If on UFS filesystem, it will warn you that jails can be only safely backup (start/stop)
 - By default it removes backup files that are older than 2 days in /usr/local/bastille/backups/
-- If specified with flags (i.e. "quimby safe 4") it can optinally safely stop/start jails (for UFS filesystems) and remove backup files according to the retention period provided in number of days
+- If specified with flags, it can optinally safely stop/start jails (for UFS filesystems) and remove backup files according to the retention period provided in number of days
+- Logs activity in /var/log/quimby.log

 ## TODO:
 - Backup running jails only